Mooninaut/phoenix-move-windows/README.md

 To correct this problem, `phoenix-move-windows`  moves windows to the screens and spaces that you have configured when you press `Ctrl-Shift-Alt-Z`.
 To assist in configuration, it lists all visible open windows and their internal identifiers in the Console when you press `Ctrl-Shift-Alt-X`.
 Both keybindings are configurable.

+## Update, October 2020

+I no longer have access to any macOS computers, so I cannot continue to update `phoenix-move-windows`.
+Therefore, I am archiving this repository.

 ## Installation

 To install Typescript typings for Phoenix, execute `npx typings install github:mafredri/phoenix-typings --save` from the `phoenix-move-windows` directory.